LeagueSandbox/GameServer/README.md

 # Project policies
 * Line length should be 120 characters maximum whenever possible (use Editor Guidelines plugin for a ruler)
 * No StyleCop warnings should be present in new code
-* No committing to master—all changes must go through pull requests
+* No committing to masterâ€”all changes must go through pull requests
 * No self merging pull requests
 * Files and folders in `CamelCase`
 * JSON dictionary keys in `pascalCase`